 Increasingly it seems that our customers are perennially on social media.
 It then makes sense to claim as many social media listings that you can for your business.

 Google follows multiple links to your website and if they are from high domain authority websites e.g. top social media channels, even better.
-Even if you are on some of the social media sites listed below, ensure that your Profile is optimized and informative.
+Even if you are on some of the social media sites listed below, ensure that your profile is optimized and informative.

 Facebook allows any entrepreneur or business owner, small or big to create a Business page for free.
 What’s more, that gives your audience an easy way to interact with you while they are already on the platform.

 What a lot of entrepreneurs overlook is including business links on personal profiles too.
-To maximise your listing, you can add your business website link not just to your About tab in your business page, but also to your profile and cover image descriptions.
+To maximize your listing, you can add your business website link not just to your About tab in your business page, but also to your profile and cover image descriptions.

-If you only have a Facebook profile (personal) and no business page, then include your profile url in the workplace description.
+If you only have a Facebook profile (personal) and no business page, then include your profile URL in the workplace description.

 Pinterest is the 2nd largest source of social traffic to websites – only Facebook drives more visitors.
 Increasingly gaining popularity as a visual social search engine, more and more companies are using Pinterest for Business and investing in creating quality pins on their Pinterest business page, that divert to their website.
-If a non-visual, car ride sharing, unicorn business Uber can boast over 45k monthly viewers, it’s time you get on board too.
+If a non-visual, car ride-sharing, unicorn business Uber can boast over 45k monthly viewers, it’s time you get on board too.